Characters: A Certain Magical Index Protagonists

 - Blood Knight: He enjoys his fights, but he would really like to avoid getting into them in the first place.

 - Blow You Away: One of his most common uses of his power as the series goes on.
 One time, he even boasts that the entire atmosphere is his weapon.

 - Breakout Character: Was so popular with the fans that he was redeemed and made the Deuteragonist.
-He's also getting his own manga spinoff late 2013.
+He also got his own manga spinoff in late 2013.

 - Broken Bird: For a good part of the series, to the point of calling himself a villain beyond all redemption, but since his rematch with Touma, he has stopped caring about good and evil, realizing it only weighs him down from his new sword duty to protect his friends.